ali-yildirim/Classification-Problem/README.md

 # Classification-Problem

-In this project, we created a model that can predict whether patients have heart disease based on their clinical parameters.
+In this project, we created a model that can predict whether patients have heart disease or not based on their clinical parameters.
 We utilized the following libraries:

 * Numpy
 * Pandas